Houston's working poor were barely getting by — then came Harvey

 This is a palpable feeling for many of Harvey’s victims — particularly the working poor living paycheck to paycheck with little-to-no financial cushion.
 Some here now see a very fine line between destitution and bouncing back on their feet.

-Harvey is estimated to have destroyed or caused major damage to more than 12,300 single, mobile and multi-family homes in Harris County, according to the Texas Department of Public Safety.
-Many others suffered minor damage, but the scope of the damage hasn't yet been tallied.
+Harvey is estimated to have destroyed or caused major damage to more than 13,700 single, mobile and multi-family homes in Harris County, according to the Texas Department of Public Safety.
+Many others suffered minor damage, but the scope of the calamity hasn't yet been tallied.

+Federal officials have said more than 100,000 homes were affected by Harvey, and more than 436,000 households have registered for aid through the Federal Emergency Management Agency.

 It's too much to bear for some of the 4.5 million people who reside in Harris County, which includes Houston, the nation's fourth-largest city.
 The median household income in the county in 2015 was $54,457, above the state average, but still with pockets of poverty at more than 16 percent of the population, according to the latest census data.